Louise delos Reyes: Life and career

 The success of Richards and Delos Reyes tandem was followed by another top-rating show Mundo Mo'y Akin in 2013.
 She also got her degree in Foreign Service, came back in doing indie film via Island Dreams on the same year.
 In 2014, she headlined Kambal Sirena portraying a dual role as human/mermaid.
 Delos Reyes made a TV comeback as Pepay in GMA's Afternoon Prime drama Magkaibang Mundo in 2016 and starred in Baka Bukas.
 By early 2017, she left GMA Artist Center and signed a 5-year managerial contract with VIVA Artists Agency.

 She returned to her former network, ABS-CBN, and is also seen in the Sari-Sari Channel.

+Aside from being an actress, Delos Reyes also works as a pastry chef.
+On December 22, 2024, she announced her engagement to her longtime non-showbiz boyfriend.